Overview of Spinal Stenosis

 The decision to have surgery depends on:

-- Other diseases that you may have.
+- Other diseases and conditions you may have.

-- Your preferences.
+- Your overall health.

 Who treats it?

 Who Treats Spinal Stenosis?